brandontrabucco/mass/README.md

 Once these are installed, MaSS can be installed via `pip install -e .`.

 Our method was developed using PyTorch 1.10.2.
-Newer versions of PyTorch may also be compatible, but are untested.
+Newer versions may be compatible, but are untested.

 Two model checkpoints are required to run MaSS: a trained Mask R-CNN checkpoint compatible with `detectron2` available [here](https://drive.google.com/drive/folders/1IpwdFjlb5B4oStDfjyI8cho3nJpnpVPw?usp=share_link) and a Semantic Search policy that was downloaded with the cloned repository, named `policy.pth` in the same directory as this README.